Regional Deduction Rules in the Canary Islands

 For childcare expenses

-18% of the amounts paid in the tax period for custody expenses, in daycare centers authorized for opening and operation, of offspring under 3 years of age , with a maximum of 530 euros per year for each offspring.
+18% of the amounts paid in the tax period for custody expenses, in daycare centers authorized for opening and operation, for children until 3 years of age, with a maximum of 530 euros per year.

 For large family